need4swede/wiki-go/data/documents/plugins/indexers/document.md

 | **Albums** | Empty album tags filled in automatically (existing tags are never overwritten) |
 | **Album art** | Cover images for albums |

-All data sources are built in and need no accounts or API keys.
+MusicBrainz, Wikipedia, Deezer, TheAudioDB, and Cover Art Archive work without user-supplied API keys.
+IMVDb metadata and fanart.tv backgrounds require your own keys.
 Remote images fetched by the plugin are labeled with their source in Jellyfin's image picker, so you can tell where each option came from.

 **After installing:** run **Build Music Index** once (Dashboard > Scheduled Tasks > Neptune) to backfill your existing items.
 New items are enriched automatically as they're added.
 Re-runs are fast because results are cached.